-Credit can help you do many things: buy your dream house, get a
+Using credit can help you do many things: buy your dream house,

-new car or pay for essential household items.
-But getting into debt
+get a new car or pay for essential household items.
+But fees,

-can make credit very expensive, especially if you borrow more than
+especially if you borrow more than you can afford.

 Work out if you can afford to